The argument for weighing yourself frequently

 If you want to start experimenting with this, then get yourself some digital kitchen scales with a 1 gram resolution and join cronometer.com.
 It can give you the data you need to work out what your diet is like currently.

 Animal products can add weight in 3 ways:

 Even lean cuts of meat - like chicken breast - have 20% calories from fat.
 Standard milk is 48% calories from fat and cheese is 70% calories from fat.

 Lean animal products can increase blood insulin levels, especially when combined with carbohydrates (which is how most people eat them).
-The average increase can be up to 43% compared to plant only eaters.
-Raised insulin levels are associated with adding body weight.
+Raised insulin levels are associated with increasing body weight.